spack/spack/lib/spack/docs/packaging_guide.rst

 - expected test outputs

-While obtaining such files from the software repository is preferred (see :ref:`cache_extra_test_sources`), there are circumstances where that is not feasible (e.g., the software is not being actively maintained).
+While obtaining such files from the software repository is preferred (see :ref:`cache_extra_test_sources`), there are circumstances where doing so is not feasible such as when the software is not being actively maintained.
 When test files cannot be obtained from the repository or there is a need to supplement files that can, Spack supports the inclusion of additional files under the ``test`` subdirectory of the package in the Spack repository.

 The following example assumes a ``custom-example.c`` is saved in ``MyLibary`` package's ``test`` subdirectory.
 It also assumes the program simply needs to